CopaceticWill/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Intake, on this image I submit a ticket on behalf of a user to create the first step in our ticketing lifecycle.
+Intake, on this image I submit a ticket on behalf of a user that I created to submit the first step in our ticketing lifecycle.

   - Fill in the info requested for the new ticket
   - Select the help topic for the ticket